Author: Terese Marie Mailhot

 This book was a lot of things.
-It is a book about reckoning with mental illness and childhood abuse, about motherhood and her struggle maintaining personal relationships, about finding an indegenous voice that is authentic to her.
-Heart Berries is short but tells a complex story about the author, an indigenous woman raised in poverty and a bipolar single mother suffering from post traumatic stress.
+It is a book about reckoning with mental illness and childhood abuse, about motherhood and her struggle to maintain personal relationships, about finding an indigenous voice that is authentic to her.
+Heart Berries is short but tells a complex story about the author, an indigenous woman raised in poverty and a bipolar single mother suffering from post-traumatic stress.

 “I wanted as much of the world as I could take, and I didn’t have the conscience to be ashamed.”